RandomLinuxUser1/akura-updates/Update.md

+# 4b604ca

+- New Akura Chat, a place to talk with other users, separate from the assistant
+- Create an account with a username and password, everything is tied to a real cryptographic identity
+- Chat in public rooms, or make a password protected room that is end to end encrypted, only people with the password can read it
+- For now this only lives on this device, a shared version is coming later

 # 80d712a

 - Fixed generated images sometimes coming back as a solid black square for known characters, that was a content filter on the old model, switched to one that does not have that problem